-The 50 Million Missing Campaign is a fund-free, grassroots, global campaign to end the ongoing female genocide in India.
+The 50 Million Missing Campaign is an award winning, fund-free, grassroots, global campaign to end the ongoing female genocide in India.
 It was founded by author and gender activist, Rita Banerji, in 2006.

 More than 50 million women have been systematically exterminated from India’s population in three generations, through the gender-specific infliction of violence in various forms, such as female feticide through forced abortions, female infanticides, dowry murders, and honor killings.
 [For more click here]